 Further down the lane the name changes from Well Lane to Moss Hall Lane.

 The tithes map of 1846 shows this land was owned by Joseph Poole of Lane End Farm on Northwich Road and consisted of two cottages, occupied by John Barnes and John Pearson.
 In 1891 the two cottages were occupied by Thomas Bushell and William Highfield, but by 1898 William Highfield had moved away and Thomas Cooper moved in.

 The elector’s register of 1920 shows Thomas Wilkinson Cooper living there with his wife Bertha and family.
-Bertha died in 1939, but Thomas remained for another ten years with his son, William and wife.
+Bertha died in 1939, but Thomas remained for another ten years with his son, William and his wife, Annie.
 Thomas Wilkinson Cooper died in March 1949 and is buried in the churchyard.

 Next door was Thomas Greaves, brother of James Greaves from the Ring O’Bells.
 These two cottages were amalgamated into one house on the same plot by 1971, and the front door changed from facing south west to the opposite direction.
 The first owners of the new property were Mr. and Mrs. John Pitts, but they had left by 1974.